schooltool-project/schooltool-book/source/sandbox.rst

 Internet, but via a private IP address which is not accessible from the host, or other machines on your local network.

-In order to access the SchoolTool server from your local network, you will need to click on the "Network" section of the VirtualBox administrative interface ...
+In order to access the SchoolTool server from the host computer or any other computer on your local network, you will need to click on the "Network" section of the VirtualBox administrative
+interface:

     .. image:: images/virtualbox-01.png